zenml-io/mlstacks/docs/book/getting-started/gcp.md

 mlstacks deploy -f quickstart_stack.yaml
 ```

 This will deploy our stack to GCP.
-It will also deploy/provision an GCS bucket (called
+It will also deploy/provision an GCS bucket
-`zenml-mlstacks-remote-state` by default) which will be used as a remote state
+(beginning with `zenml-mlstacks-remote-state` by default) which will be used as
-store and backend for your Terraform assets.
-This will happen first before the
+a remote state store and backend for your Terraform assets.
+This will happen
-deployment of your stack.
-You can now check your GCP console to see
+first before the deployment of your stack.
+You can now check your GCP console to
-that the stack (and remote state bucket) has been deployed.
+see that the stack (and remote state bucket) has been deployed.

 ## Get stack outputs